jeffreylederer/CCOW/README.md

       handle context change (socket error unknow cause as an alert from the IContextor.js library)

 When this application is published to a Windows 2008 server, it shows the same behavior as Visual Studio debugger.
-When it is published to a Windows 2016 server, it never returns from the Join callback.
+When it is published to a Windows 2016 server, it never calls the Join callback.